ADDVulcan/Writeups/Hack-A-Sat 2021/Rapid Unplanned Disassembly/Grade F Prime Beef/grade_f_write_up.md

 ```

-The initial response received for `SAT_FLAG` environment variable almost send us on our way, but dumping the full set of environment variables the team captured the flag.
+The initial response received for `SAT_FLAG` environment variable almost sent us on our way, but dumping the full set of environment variables the team captured the flag.